ambicagovind/IllustrisTNG-Project/README.md

 ```
 Running this stores PNG Images named `Snap<Snapshot Number>-ID<SubhaloID>` in the folder `Images/<lower>`

-The code has been written entirely by me, Ambica Govind, and is the result of a Bachelor's Thesis under Dr. Gauri Sharma and Prof. Shantanu Desai.
+The project is a result of a Bachelor's Thesis under Dr. Gauri Sharma and Prof. Shantanu Desai.
 In case of queries, contact: ep21btech11007@iith.ac.in